Shift Up and Shift Left Workload Attack Surface Protection

 Enhanced Authentication: By requiring mutual verification, mTLS guarantees that only authenticated entities can interact, protecting against impersonation attacks.
 Furthermore it provides an additional layer of protection against application level credential theft such as OIDC token theft and ensures that layer seven credentials can only be presented and used by authenticated (and authorized) connections.

-3. Shifting Left and Up in Workload Protection
+3. Shifting Up and Left in Workload Protection

 To build an effective workload attack surface defense, organizations need to rethink their security strategy by moving protection: